A custom or standardized build will save you a lot of the headaches involved in a DIY conversion.

 2) Contravans van conversion company

-Rigs: All box trucks, various SUVs, cars, cargo vans and minivans
+- Rigs: All box trucks, various SUVs, cars, cargo vans and the Toyota Sienna minivan

 They’re one of the few camper van conversion companies out there that convert box trucks into modern tiny homes.